 When you buy a single set of string, the package tends to come with about 40 feet of it.
 That’s because 40 feet of string will be enough material to string one racket (not a super oversize head).

 If you buy a reel of string, you’ll have to measure out 40 feet of string for each racket.
 It’s more cost effective to buy string in a reel, but it’s a commitment to knowing you really like that string.

-If more than 40 feet of string is needed, the manufacturer will let you know with the other stringing specifications (tension range).
+If more than 40 feet of string is needed, the manufacturer will let you know with the other stringing specifications (tension range) are.

 Do what you can to uncoil the string as it’s very difficult to work with when it’s all kinked.

-When using thinner string (natural gut, 19 gauge), a kink could cause it to break while you’re stringing the racket and that’s a waste of your time and money as you won’t be able to finish the job.
+When using thinner string (natural gut, 19 gauge), a kink could cause it to break while you’re in the middle of the string job and that’s a waste of your time and money as you won’t be able to finish.

 Once you’ve got your 40 feet of string, cut it in half so 20 feet can be used for the mains and 20 feet can be used for the crosses.

 Out with the old, in with the new, right?
 Whether the strings in your racket have broken or not, you’ll need to cut them out.

 Cut them out in a circular pattern starting in the middle and going out to each corner one at a time.